bernTP/tf2-arm-container/README.md

 **Every utils scripts are contained inside the `src` directory.**

-This TF2 container assumes that the tf2 installation is persistent and might be shared across multiple docker containers.
-There are 2 volumes that you need to set, the TF2 installation and the `cfg` folder.
+The TF2 installation might be persistent and might be shared across multiple docker containers.
+There are 2 volumes that you may set, the TF2 installation and the `cfg` directory.

 **First** you'll need to create a `bashenv` file inside `src` where you'll put :